Bumpy stock market leads to surprise drop in hedging with VIX options

-Even though the CBOE Volatility Index .VIX, the market's favored index of Wall Street anxiety, has traded higher lately than most of the last two years, there has been a significant drop in trading volume and open interest in VIX call options over the last three months.
+Even though the CBOE Volatility Index, the market's favored index of Wall Street anxiety, has traded higher lately than most of the last two years, there has been a significant drop in trading volume and open interest in VIX call options over the last three months.

 Frequent but smaller dips as opposed to one big crash in the stock market have led to less willingness on the part of investors to hold hedge positions.
 Some investors moving away from stocks and into bonds, currency and commodities may also have lesser need to hedge stocks.